Thalassophobia: Medication

-Most patients improve or eliminate all their symptoms of thalassophobia through therapy; however, some might require a combination of therapy and medication to accurately treat their symptoms.
-Medication cannot cure phobias such as thalassophobia however, it can help reduce symptoms of anxiety and fear.
-Selective serotonin reuptake inhibitors (commonly known as SSRIs) are a type of antidepressants which can be prescribed by a qualified physician.
+Most improve or eliminate all their symptoms of thalassophobia through therapy.
+Others might require a combination of therapy and medication to treat their symptoms accurately.
+Medication alone cannot cure phobias such as thalassophobia.
+It can, however, help reduce symptoms of anxiety and fear.
+Selective serotonin reuptake inhibitors (commonly known as SSRIs) are a type of antidepressant which can be prescribed by a qualified physician.
 Other common medication used for treating thalassophobia include beta blockers (which assist by blocking the flow of adrenaline that occurs when one is anxious) and benzodiazepines (fast-acting anti-anxiety medication).
 Benzodiazepines should be prescribed only when other therapeutic or medicinal options have not worked as they are sedative and addicting.